redradix/ris-libreria-iconos-astro/README.md

 #### 👩‍🦽 Accessible

 The site aims to be accessible and usable for all people regardless of any disability.

 WIP!

+**Questions**

+- should the top scroll also readjust the focus?
+- What's the best way to navigate through a lot of icons and their export oprions using keyboard / AT?

 #### 🏃‍♀️ Fast